ATI Radeon HD 4350 vs GeForce GT 330M

 Power consumption (TDP) 23 Watt 20 Watt

-Be aware that GeForce GT 330M is a notebook card while Radeon HD 4350 is a desktop one.
+Be aware that GeForce GT 330M is a notebook graphics card while Radeon HD 4350 is a desktop one.

 We selected several comparisons of graphics cards with performance close to those reviewed, providing you with more options to consider.